babinns/babinns/README.md

 Some projects I've made are private in my profile due to the possibility of containing sensitive info regarding company data.
-Ex: excel sheets cleaning and automation with py. features(pages, functionality) added to private web pages.
+Ex: excel sheets cleaning and automation with py. features(pages, functionality with nodejs) added to private web pages.